adhirajpandey/Toppr-Extractor/README.md

 4. If you are using playwright for first time, you would also need to install its browser dependencies: `playwright install`

-5. Run Flask App and Celery Worker using `bash start.sh`
+5. Create empty DATA directory, Run Flask App and Celery Worker using `bash start.sh`

-6. Open your web browser and navigate to `http://localhost:4321`.
+6. Open your web browser and navigate to `http://localhost:4322`.

 7. Paste the Toppr question link in the provided input field.